 Relationship maps are visual illustrations that shows a broad view of the interactive relationships between the stakeholders of a project, committee or negotiation.

-Alternative names for a relationship map include organizational context diagram, business interaction model, entity relationship diagram and organizational relationship map.
+Alternative names for a relationship map include organisational context diagram, business interaction model, entity relationship diagram and organisational relationship map.

 Relationship maps are used in several areas across the enterprise: